 With access to Google, BORIS, and Deep Research.

-Renting out your inherited house can create a stable, passive income source.
-The annual net rental yield, meaning the profit after deducting all costs, often ranges between 2% and 4% in Germany.
-However, to achieve this yield, you must consider the ongoing costs and obligations of being a landlord.
+Renting out your inherited house can provide a stable source of passive income.
+The annual net rental yield, which is the profit after deducting all expenses, often ranges between 2% and 4% in Germany.
+However, to achieve this yield, you must consider the ongoing costs and responsibilities of being a landlord.
 These include maintenance costs, for which experts recommend setting aside about 1% of the property's value annually.
-Furthermore, there are costs for property management if you do not take on this task yourself, and the risk of rental defaults, which statistically can range between 3–5% of the annual rent.
-As a landlord, you are also legally obliged to prepare an annual service charge statement and ensure traffic safety.
+Additionally, there are costs for property management if you do not handle this yourself, and the risk of rental defaults, which can statistically amount to 3–5% of the annual rent.
+As a landlord, you are also legally required to prepare an annual service charge statement and ensure safety standards are met.
+Many underestimate the time commitment involved in tenant communication and maintenance.
+Before deciding to rent, you should consider the following steps:

-Determine the local comparable rent.
+Determine the local comparative rent.

-Calculate all ongoing costs (maintenance, management, insurance).
+Calculate all ongoing expenses (maintenance, management, insurance).

 Estimate the expected post-tax rental yield.